Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Applications

 We study how the diffusivity $D$ of $N_T = 80$ passive tracer particles are enhanced by the action of $N_S$ swimmers.
 Both the passive tracers and swimmers undergo the drift-diffusive dynamics of equation~\ref{equ_full_BD_model} with parameters in Table~\ref{table:swimmer}.
 We remark there are some technical challenges in parameterizing consistently for comparisons the non-hydrodynamic and hydrodynamic dynamics.
 We choose to do this by using the diagonal entry of our mobility tensor $M_{\parallel\parallel}$ as the inverse drag $\gamma_{drag}^{-1}$ for the non-hydrodynamic dynamics.
 Given symmetries that can arise readily for small numbers of swimmers, we consider cases with $N_S \in [5,10]$.

 Our initial studies reported here find the swimmers can result in significant enhancement of the tracer diffusivity relative to the non-hydrodynamic case, see Figure~\ref{fig:swimmer_diffusivity}.
-In the case with no swimmers $N_S = 0$, we have diffusivity with hydrodynamic coupling $D_{hy} = 1.70295 \si{\nm^2\per\ps}$ and without hydrodynamic coupling $D_{nh} = 1.3916 \si{\nm^2\per\ps}$.
+In the case with no swimmers $N_S = 0$, we have diffusivity with hydrodynamic coupling $D_{hy} = 1.70295 nm^2/ps$ and without hydrodynamic coupling $D_{nh} = 1.3916 nm^2/ps$.
 This has the ratio $D_{hy}/D_{nh} = 1.2237$.
 We see already in the absence of any swimmers an effective enhancement of $\sim 20\%$ in the diffusivity of the particles from the hydrodynamic correlations.

-As we introduce microscopic swimmers that have stroke cycles that generate hydrodynamic flows in addition to the thermal fluctuations, and increase $N_S$, we find the diffusivity is further enhanced relative to the non-hydrodynamic case from approximately $\sim 40\%$ to $\sim 100\%$, see Figure~\ref{fig:swimmer_diffusivity}.
+As we introduce more microscopic swimmers $N_S$, their collective stroke cycles contribute hydrodynamic flows that mix the tracer particles in addition to the thermal fluctuations.
+Relative to the non-hydrodynamic case, we find this manifests as an effective diffusivity that is further enhanced in the range of $\sim 40\%- 100\%$, see Figure~\ref{fig:swimmer_diffusivity}.
 The thermal fluctuations allow for the tracer particles to diffuse between streamlines of the hydrodynamic flows that are transiently generated by the swimmers.
 The swimmers also can have their own motions driven by the mutual flows and thermal fluctuations that serve both to move their center-of-mass and to rotate their orientation.
 This combination of effects shows the interplay that can arise between hydrodynamically driven drifts and thermal fluctuations.

-The results illustrate some of the hydrodynamics effects that can be captured by our methods that also could be particularly important in processes arising in other systems with rich microstructures, such as passive and active soft materials~\cite{MarchettiActiveSoftMaterials2013} or in cell mechanics in biology~\cite{Boal2002,Mogilner2018}.
-The introduced fluctuating hydrodynamics methods can be applied quite generally to passive and active spatially extended microstructures to capture both the hydrodynamic coupling and the correlated thermal fluctuations within fluid interfaces.
+The results illustrate some of the hydrodynamic and thermal effects that can be captured using our methods for possible further investigations of passive and active soft materials~\cite{MarchettiActiveSoftMaterials2013,Saintillan2018} or mechanics in cell biology~\cite{Boal2002,Mogilner2018}.
+The introduced surface fluctuating hydrodynamics methods can be used to model passive and active spatially extended microstructures to capture both the hydrodynamic coupling and the correlated thermal fluctuations within curved fluid interfaces.